akercheval/si/README.md

 #####To Use:

-1. Clone the repository, place the Sí executable in your bin if you so choose.
+1. Clone the repository, place the Sí executable in your bin if you want.
-2. From the command line, type `si <sífile>.si <destination>.cpp` (or `./si` if the executable isn't in your bin.
+2. From the command line, type `si <sífile>.si <destination>.cpp` (or `./si` if the executable isn't in your bin).
   1. If no destination is specified, `<sífile>.cpp` will be created and written.
-3. The C++ file can then be compiled and run.
+3. The file will be translated to English C++ and can then be compiled and run.

 #####Notes: